kaznak/services-softwares-libraries/README.md

 # softwares

-A list of softwares and libraries including FLOSS, proprietary and SaaS
+A list of services, softwares and libraries including FLOSS, proprietary and SaaS

 ## misc